Aeternix1/Problems/README.md

 # Problems

-All of the miscellaneous problems I encounter in the world of programming
+All of the miscellaneous problems I might encounter.